CraftSpider/PySecurityManager/README.md

 because while the hook clear is unstoppable, this prevents malicious C code from calling the clear without the user noticing.

+### Alternatives
+In 3.7 and below, some of what this does was replicable.
+However, it was much more complicated.
+One could replace builtin functions with their own implementations, which for many functions might require custom handling.
+Unfortunately, things like `object.__getattr__` and `object.__setattr__` can not be replaced at the Python level.
+Trying to set them at runtime results in a `TypeError`, so to audit them would require a custom version of the CPython interpreter.
+In short, one would have needed to just write the entire Audit system themselves into the CPython source, then use a custom Python interpreter.

 ## TODO

 - Change to C, as the 'steal then delete' currently can be gotten around